Alpays/vcmp-archive/README.md

 SA-MP Team \
 Liberty Unleashed Team \
 kyeman, spooky, jeranamo, maxorator, stormeus, bakasan, force, falcon, impulse, y_less, mike, AdTec_224, VRocker \
-Contact me if you want to take action to this repo.
+This is just compilation of everything i found publicly on net, contact me if you want to take action to this repo.